Digital banking for students

 - Challenger banks.
 Not all challengers and digital banking apps are entitled to call themselves a “bank”, only those with a full banking licence can, such as Monzo and Starling.

 - Digital banking (apps).
 Challenger banks are usually digital-only, but there are exceptions – Metro Bank is a challenger with a physical branch presence, for example.
-The term “digital banking apps” also encompasses budgeting apps such as Money Dashboard, that does not actually hold any funds, but use Open Banking to connect to your current account and help you manage your finances.
+The term “digital banking apps” also encompasses budgeting apps that do not actually hold any funds, but use Open Banking to connect to your current account and help you manage your finances.